 When you write or call them, be sure to reference your account number specifically.
 If you call them on the phone, make a record of who you spoke to, and what was said, then follow up with written correspondence confirming any agreement – do NOT rely on verbal agreements when contacting them.

-How do I get Palisades Collection LLC accounts removed from my credit report?
+How do I get Palisades Collection removed from my credit report?

-The best way to get collection accounts removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.
+The best way to get collections removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.

-If you have multiple collection accounts from them, you will need to request debt verification for each one separately.
-You will also need to dispute the accounts with each credit bureau separately.
+If you have multiple collections from them, you will need to request debt verification for each one separately.
+You will also need to dispute the items with each credit bureau separately.

 Professional and reliable credit repair companies alleviate the stress by handling the entire process of disputing and removing negative items from your credit.
 This means that they handle writing the dispute letters, contacting your creditors, and keeping track of all the legal deadlines involved.